amida-tech/blue-button/lib/parser/cms/README.md

 16. Need to modularize/restructure the results section.

 17. Might need an extrapolation layer on top of what is currently here.
 For example, in the allergy section, it indicated that the patient took shots.
 From this, maybe the parser should extrapolate the administration part of medications.
+May tie in with #13.

 ##Integration Notes